 The mere words “Coney Island” are enough to bring to mind visions of a whimsical turn of the century amusement park along the crashing waves of the sea.
 Even if you’ve never been to Coney Island, you have an idea of what it’s like.
 But warm weather isn’t a requirement for visiting.
 There is a special ghostly charm to Coney Island in the winter during the off-season.
 And there’s no shortage of fun things to do in Coney Island in winter, from a stroll on the boardwalk to a lazy lunch for an enjoyable day out during those coldest months of the year.

 Get to Know Coney Island

-Coney Island is on the southwestern tip of Brooklyn in New York City.
+Coney Island is on the southwestern tip of Brooklyn.
+That’s right, Coney Island is in New York City.
 The spot has been inhabited for several hundred years but it became a resort area in the mid-19th century.
 A few decades later, Coney Island became the largest amusement park spot in the country.
 Today, some of those original amusement parks and their rides still exist!

 An interesting side note is that Coney Island is not, in fact, an island.
 Although it originally was an island, today it is a peninsula following the shore being filled in during the beginning of the 20th century.

 During the peak summer months, visitors pack the beaches and amusement park rides along the Coney Island boardwalk.
 But during Coney Island’s winter off-season — from about October to May — the traffic on the wide boardwalk is mostly locals out for exercise or catching up with friends while getting some fresh air.
 New York City law bans swimming without a lifeguard but even with a grey sky or a frosty wind, you can’t help but be taken in by the romance of the waves crashing on the beach.